Japanese embassy hostage crisis: Government's reaction

 On 22 December, Peruvian president Alberto Fujimori made his first public announcement on the hostage-taking in a televised four-minute speech.
 In his speech, he condemned the assailants, calling the MRTA assault "repugnant" and rejecting all MRTA demands.
 He did not rule out an armed rescue attempt, but said that he was willing to explore a peaceful solution to the situation.
 He also publicly indicated that he did not need help from foreign security advisors, following speculation that Peru was turning to foreign governments for assistance.

-Fujimori made his speech shortly after MRTA leader Néstor Cerpa Cartolini announced that he would gradually release any hostages who were not connected to the Peruvian government.
+Fujimori made his speech shortly after Cerpa announced that he would gradually release any hostages who were not connected to the Peruvian government.
 During the months that followed, the rebels released all female hostages and all but 72 of the men.

 Demands

-In the days immediately following the takeover, the International Committee of the Red Cross acted as an intermediary between the government and members of the guerrilla group.
+In the days immediately following the takeover, the ICRC acted as an intermediary between the government and members of the guerrilla group.
 Among the hostages were high officials of Peru's security forces, including Máximo Rivera, the chief of Peru's anti-terrorist police, DIRCOTE, and former chief Carlos Domínguez.
 Other hostages included Alejandro Toledo, who later became President of Peru, and Javier Diez Canseco, a socialist Peruvian congressman.
 The 24 Japanese hostages included President Fujimori's own mother and younger brother.

 The insurgents made a series of demands: